DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/rewrites I want to do someday post-launch.md

 * The code for this is pretty messy just in general.
 Tempted to do a full rebuild but it's not worth the devtime right now.

+### Form UIs

+* **Faction:** When closing the dialog via the "OK" button, check if there are multiple reactions to the same faction, or multiple ranks with the same ID.
+Warn the user that we'll coalesce the two (TODO: coalesce ranks) if they continue, and give them the opportunity to cancel closing the dialog and fix the lists.

 ## Dovahscript

 * Do we really *need* to run this on a worker thread in order to allow the user to force-kill scripts that hit a loop?